BinaryMuse/fluxxor/site/contents/documentation/flux.md

 });
 ```

 In particular, it can be very useful to wrap action dispatches in React's batched updates (if you're using React).
-To to so, wrap the dispatch in `React.addons.batchedUpdates`:
+To do so, wrap the dispatch in `React.addons.batchedUpdates`:

 ```javascript
 flux.setDispatchInterceptor(function(action, dispatch) {